 Hope this clarifies some of the major points regarding AGI.
-For more on how AI is changing the world, you can check out AI applications in marketing, sales, customer service, IT, data or analytics.
+For more on how AI is changing the world, you can check out articles on AI, AI technologies and AI applications in marketing, sales, customer service, IT, data or analytics.
 And if you have a business problem that is not addressed here:

 Source: Arguments against AGI based partially on Wired’s summary of arguments against AGI and Wikipedia